Max Muncy

 Maxwell Steven Muncy (born August 25, 1990) is an American professional baseball infielder for the Los Angeles Dodgers of Major League Baseball (MLB).
 He played college baseball for the Baylor Bears.
 He was selected by the Oakland Athletics in the fifth round of the 2012 Major League Baseball draft.
 He played in MLB for the Athletics in 2015 and 2016 and later joined the Dodgers in 2018, winning the World Series with the team in 2020, 2024, and 2025.
+Muncy is a three-time All-Star.

 Career

 Amateur career

 Muncy attended Keller High School in Keller, Texas.
 The Cleveland Indians selected him in the 41st round of the 2009 Major League Baseball draft.

 He did not sign with Cleveland and attended Baylor University.
 He played college baseball for the Baylor Bears from 2010 to 2012, and also played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League in 2010 and 2011.
 In his three years at Baylor, Muncy had a .311 batting average with 27 home runs.
 He was twice chosen to the All-Big 12 Conference team.